 Would you consider yourself a lone wolf when it comes to projects and planning?
 Does the thought of collaborating with others leave you with a sense of dread?

-Most jobs in the Air Force (even the fighter pilot in a single seat aircraft) involve working with others in a team environment.
+Most jobs in the Department of the Air Force (even the fighter pilot in a single seat aircraft) involve working with others in a team environment.
 Teamwork skills will serve you well throughout your career, and they are extremely beneficial during your time as a flight commander.

 Slide 2: Objectives